 Maple Prairie Park Playground Improvements

-The City of Madison will be replacing the playground equipment at Maple Prairie Park!
+The City of Madison is replacing the playground at Maple Prairie Park - work is complete!

 PUBLIC INPUT MEETING #2 - NEIGHBORHOOD PLAYGROUND MEETING